TNDKien/upendo/README.md

 ## About Upendo

-Upendo is a comprehensive data service platform developed in collaboration with Fontys University of Applied Sciences.
-We specialize in transforming complex data management processes into accessible, efficient solutions for businesses.
+Upendo is a project given by 2manydots and Fontys University of Applied Sciences.
+It is a data service platform that helps businesses to manage their data in a more efficient way.
+2manydots, a Wordpress agency, gave the design and the content for the website.
+The task was to create a website that is easy to use and understand for the user.

 ## Core Services